Multi-Card Inference (Qwen2.5-32B)

 export MAX_MODEL_LEN=1024

 Here, TENSOR_PARALLEL_SIZE specifies the number of NPU cards, and MAX_MODEL_LEN sets the maximum output token length.
-User can also set the local model path by --model argument.
+User can also set the local model path as model tag.

 If the service starts successfully, similar output will be obtained: